a10293499/End-to-End-Data-Analytics-Extracting-Business-Value-from-the-VIP-Customer-Segment/README.md

 >Figure3.VIP Identification: Revenue Contribution & Geographic Distribution
 >To optimize the overall profit structure, we conducted a deep-dive analysis of the VIP segment, defined as the top 20% of customers by expenditure.
 These VIPs contribute USD 1,106,064.33, representing 48% of total revenue (USD 2,297,200.86).
 Geographically, VIP customers are concentrated on the West Coast (31.45%), with California being the largest market, followed by the East Coast (28.3%), including New York, Pennsylvania, and Washington.
-It is recommended that marketing budgets be prioritized in these regions to sustain and grow core revenue.
+We recommend prioritizing marketing budgets in these regions to sustain and grow core revenue.

 -----------------